andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 Start very simple and get it to work first.
 Once it works, we can make it more pretty (if necessary).

-{% statement %} Keep it simple and make it work.
-Do not over-complicate things and don't add premature abstractions. {% /statement %}
+{% statement %}Keep it simple and make it work.
+Do not over-complicate things and don't add premature abstractions.{% /statement %}

 Maybe I sound a bit harsh here.
 I have lost countless of hours trying to fix my stupid over-engineered code.
 I have